hiconic-os/tfcloud-operator2/MIGRATION.md

   * reverting to old behavior (root volume is writable) is possible by setting an environment variable `TRIBEFIRE_POSTGRESQL_RO_ROOT` to `"false"` in the operator's config map, this is not recommended and can be useful in case of using a custom Postgresql image that does not follow the filesystem layout of the Bitnami image
 * Application builds require Jinni 2.1.744.

+### Operator version 2.3.1 Changes

+* `/run` path is mounted as a separate volume that's writable by the container's user

+The version 2.3.1 is safe to deploy over the existing operator, no changes are needed.

 ### Migration procedure (2.2 -> 2.3)

 One can either undeploy the operator, delete the namespace and then recreate the namespace with the latest tfcloud-operator - see the steps described in the migration procedure from 2.1 to 2.2.
 Or follow the instructions below.